Introduction

 Zones of Care

-Medical providers should know current threats and trends affecting law enforcement and first responders.
-This directly impacts the ability to provide effective medical treatment.
+Medical providers should know current threats and trends affecting law enforcement and first responders, as this directly impacts the ability to provide effective medical treatment.
 Currently, immediately dangerous to life and health (IDLH) drugs are a substantial threat to the safety and well-being of those who respond to and handle those incidents.
 Secondary and tertiary exposures have become a real threat, and appropriate personal protective equipment is imperative for law enforcement and medical providers who may be in the field during clandestine lab tactical operations.
 Medical providers should also become familiar with field decontamination procedures, including technical and rapid-emergency decontamination for those experiencing medical emergencies after operating in a hazardous tactical environment.

 Clinical Significance